pdalcol/Zippex/README.md

 ####Option 1: Manually save files to SF

-Copy and paste from this repository the following four classes into new classes in your Salesfoce instance.
+Copy and paste from this repository the following four classes into new classes in your Salesforce instance.

 1. HexUtil.cls
 2. Puff.cls